Loki: She has flowers in her hair and bluebirds singing around her head. Who did you think she was, the bringer of pestilence?

 - Naomi of Metal Gear Solid 4 put a blue rose in Sunny's hair to show how pretty she can be.

-- Mandrake in Puyo Puyo has a red flower grow in her green hair.
-Justified.
+- Mandrake in Puyo Puyo has a red flower growing in her green hair.

 - It's not really in your hair, since you're forced to wear a hat at all times, but one of the numerous accessories available for the player character in Pokémon X and Y is an artificial flower pin.

-- Beatrice of Umineko no Naku Koro ni has a large red flower in her hair, but she's not "good" (at first; it's complicated).
+- Beatrice of Umineko: When They Cry has a large red flower in her hair, but she's not "good" (at first; it's complicated).

 - The page quote is from strip #501 of The Order of the Stick.
-Incidentally, Kazumi Kato is also wearing a flower in her hair for her marriage.
+Incidentally, Kazumi Kato is also wearing a flower in her hair for her marriage on the same page.

 - Tanna of Ears for Elves doesn't like wearing the wreaths of herublossoms at the Taurëcuiva Festival like the other women and girls, but Rolan thinks the flowers suit her.